johannes-edwin/Instacart-Grocery-Basket-Analysis/README.md

 # Data

-The dataset comprises of information on the following parameters:
+The dataset comprises information on the following parameters:

 - orders
 - products